 He also said Syria will not take part in any dialogue that infringes on its sovereignty and insisted that Mr. Assad's fate is a matter only for the Syrian people to decide at the ballot box.

 French Foreign Minister Laurent Fabius acknowledged that diplomatic efforts to bring Syria's warring parties together are "very difficult."
 He said the two sides have to agree on negotiators who do not have "blood on their hands" from the conflict, which has killed more than 80,000 people.

 Russian President Vladimir Putin said it is extremely important for all parties to avoid actions that could aggravate the situation in Syria.
 He made the comment after talks with Israeli Prime Minister Benjamin Netanyahu Tuesday in the Russian resort of Sochi.

-Israel and the United States have expressed concern about potential Russian sales of advanced anti-aircraft weapons to Syria, which would complicate potential Israeli or Western air strikes against President Bashar al-Assad's forces.
+Israel and the United States have expressed concern about planned Russian sales of advanced anti-aircraft weapons to Syria.
+Such weapons would complicate potential Israeli or Western air strikes against President Assad's forces.

 Russian Foreign Minister Sergei Lavrov said last week his government is completing arms sales to Syria under existing contracts, but he did not say if advanced S-300 missile batteries were included.